13.1. Duration of the mandate and term of office of the lead auditor

 13.3.
 Additional fees

-PricewaterhouseCoopers received a total fee of CHF 0.5 million for additional services (2017: CHF 1.1 million).
-These services comprise audit-related services of CHF 0.3 million, and tax services of CHF 0.2 million.
-No consulting services were provided in 2018 (2017: CHF 0.1 million).
+PricewaterhouseCoopers received a total fee of CHF 0.3 million for additional services in 2021 (2020: CHF 0.5 million).
+These services comprise audit-related services of CHF 0.1 million, tax services of CHF 0.1 million, and other services of CHF 0.1 million.

 13.4.
 Supervisory and control instruments vis-à-vis the auditors